top of page

 Who should use the hexagon tool?

 Teams looking to assess a new or existing program that is being used in a different context.
-The tool is meant to be used in collaboration with main planning team along with broader collaborators to incorporate diverse perspectives.
+The tool is meant to be used in collaboration with main planning team along with broader collaborators to incorporate multidisciplinary perspectives.

 How does the tool help with Implementation?